Myanmar peace process: 2018 - Recent events

 The UN initiated an investigation into the treatment of the Rohingya Muslims by the Myanmar military.
 The outcome of this investigation revealed the military had been carrying out war crimes and genocide against the Rohingya people.
 As a result, six generals are to be trialled at the International Criminal Court, and alongside this, leader Aung San Suu Kyi has been accused of failing to use her power to protect the citizens of Myanmar.
 In July 2018, the third session of the Union Peace Conference was held, and those ethnic minorities who are not already signatory to the NCA were encouraged to sign.

 2025 - Peace Forum

 From 25 June to 27 June 2025, the State Administration Council junta's National Unity and Peacemaking Coordination Committee held a Peace Forum in Naypyidaw with the remaining signatories of the Nationwide Ceasefire Agreement (except for the Restoration Council of Shan State), the United Wa State Army, the Shan State Progress Party, and the National Democratic Alliance Army.
 Among the topics discussed were: the end of conscription during election periods, a constitutional review conference, the release of political dissidents, and claims for fair elections.

 However, the Peace Forum received criticism from anti-junta groups for attempting to legitimize military rule for international audiences and repeating the same mistakes of the 21st century Panglong Peace Conference.

+2026 - 31 July Offers

+During a Union Government of Myanmar cabinet meeting on 20 April 2026, Min Aung Hlaing offered EAOs and PDF groups peace talks before 31 July.
+The National Unity Government was not mentioned in the meeting.
+Both the Karen National Union and the Chin National Front rejected the offers.